nicodalessandro11/UOC-2025-01/Human-Computer Interaction/C1/STATEMENT.md

 ### 2. Competition Research

-The [**Benchmarking**](https://human-computer-interaction.aula.uoc.edu/benchmarking/) technique involves a detailed evaluation of the competing products that we are developing, but from the end-user's perspective.
+The [**Benchmarking**](https://human-computer-interaction.aula.uoc.edu/benchmarking/) technique involves a detailed evaluation of the competing products that we are developing, but from the end-user’s perspective.
 The main purpose is to **understand the strengths, distinctive features, and prevalent design trends** in the market we are targeting.

 [**Benchmarking**](https://human-computer-interaction.aula.uoc.edu/benchmarking/) is not limited only to direct competitors.
 In fact, it can also be very revealing to analyze products that, although not directly competing with ours, offer similar functionalities.
 This **comparative approach** is an excellent starting point for identifying key elements that can significantly improve the user experience.